nexusformat/definitions/manual/source/design.rst

 Inheritance in NeXus
 --------------------

-Simple inheritance is supported in NeXus for both base classes and application defintions (which are described below).
-Extending a base class or application definition inherits the properties and objects of the parent class or definiton, such as groups, fields, attributes, and symbol tables.
-These properties and objects of the parent can then be overriden by the subclass.
+Single inheritance is supported in NeXus for both base classes and application definitions (which are described below).
+Extending a base class or application definition inherits the properties and objects of the parent class or definition, such as groups, fields, attributes, and symbol tables.
+These properties and objects of the parent can then be overridden by the subclass.
 Only single inheritance is allowed (you can only inherit from a single parent).

 Use the ``@extends`` attribute of a definition to indicate which definition is being subclassed.
+Base classes should extend from ``NXobject`` unless they are being subclassed.

 .. _NXdata-facilitates-TheDefaultPlot: